 6 - Zip Up

-Strengthens your central meridian (central channel), grounds your energy, boosts confidence, protects against outside energy and helps you feel less vulnerable to people and environments.
+This mind-body exercise strengthens your central meridian (central energy channel), grounds your energy, boosts confidence, protects against outside energy and helps you feel less vulnerable to people and environments.

 To begin, place your hands at your sternum (bottom of central meridian) or crotch area.
 As you take a deep breath, move your hands slowly but with intention up towards your lower lip, as if zipping up your jacket.
 Turn your fingers at your lips as if you are locking this in.